Franklin Square Fountain Show

-Financial assistance for The Franklin Square Fountain Show is provided by the Commonwealth of Pennsylvania, the Board of Directors of City Trusts, City of Philadelphia, Joanna McNeil Lewis and The Joanna McNeil Trust, Philadelphia Parks and Recreation, Philadelphia Fountain Society, Tour de Shore Children’s Foundation, and William Penn Foundation.
+Financial assistance for the Franklin Square Fountain Show is provided by the Commonwealth of Pennsylvania, William Penn Foundation, Board of Directors of City Trusts, City of Philadelphia, Joanna McNeil Lewis and The Joanna McNeil Trust, Philadelphia Parks and Recreation, Philadelphia Fountain Society, and Tour de Shore Children’s Foundation.

 Historic Philadelphia Gazette